smoke-trees/website/README.md

 # Website for smoketrees.dev

-### Guidelines
+### Guidelines that need to be followed

-  * Each an every component and files for it should be in its folder inside the component folder.
+  * Each and every component (files) for it should be in its folder inside the component folder.
-  * Each page should be in their own directory in the pages directory.
+  * Each page should be in its own directory in the pages directory.
-  * Make sure no one commits to the master branch
+  * Make sure no one commits changes to the master branch.
   * Don't merge locally.
-Always create PRs.
+Always create PRs- "Always"

 ### Fonts
   * Roboto